-Major General Fullhart received his commission as a 1979 graduate of the U.S. Air Force Academy and serves as the Commandant of Cadets.
+He received his commission in 1979 as a graduate of the U.S. Air Force Academy.

 He commanded at the squadron, group, and wing levels and commanded two expeditionary flying squadrons, an expeditionary operations group in Operation Allied Force, and an expeditionary wing in Operation Iraqi Freedom.
 In addition, he has served as the military commander, Air Force Studies and Analyses Agency and commandant of the Air Command and Staff College.